sderose277/My-ToDo-App/README.md

-This is mt "My ToDo App"
+This is "My ToDo App"

 By SDR